The Canadian Horse Breeders Association was granted a federal charter

 Livestock Records Corporation.

-The Association, headquartered in Québec, has members across North America and is administered by a Board consisting of nine (9) directors: six (6) from Québec, two (1) from Ontario, and one (2) to represent Western Canada, the Maritimes and the United States.
+The Association, headquartered in Québec, has members across North America and is administered by a Board consisting of nine (9) directors: Six (6) directors from Quebec, one (1) director from Ontario and two (2) directors from any of the other provinces of Canada, or Yukon or North West Territories.
 The day to day operations are governed by the Statutes and Regulations of the Association.
 These are available online or at the CHBA.

 Click here to download copy of CHBA Bylaws (.pdf file)